simongoricar/euphony/README.md

 ## 2. Library structure
-Having the library structure be configurable would get very complex very quickly, so `euphony` expects the user to have the following structure for each library:
+Having the library structure be configurable would quickly become very complex, so at the moment `euphony` expects the user to have the following structure for each library:

 ```markdown
 <library's base directory>